obithelight/Tonda-Food-App/README.md

-# Vegetarian_Checker
+# Vegan_Vegetarian_Checker
-App using the Open Food Facts API to check whether a specific food item is vegetarian or not.
+App built using the Open Food Facts API to check whether a specific food item is vegan, vegetarian, or not.
+This is achieved using the food product's barcode.